Afghan govt holds talks with Taliban in Kabul on prisoner swap

 "The two sides held face-to-face negotiations about the release of Afghan National Defense and Security Force personnel as well as Taliban prisoners," the security council said.
 It was the first time the hardline Islamists had been invited to Kabul to meet directly with government officials since they were toppled in the US-led invasion of 2001.

 The two sides had spoken previously in a videoconference to discuss the prisoner issue.
-There was no immediate comment from the Taliban, but a spokesman for the insurgents said Tuesday that their team had arrived in the Afghan capital to monitor the release of their prisoners.
+Taliban spokesman Zabihullah Mujahid told AFP that a "technical team" was in Kabul purely to facilitate the prisoner swap, and not for additional negotiations.

+"The prisoners to be released should be those whose names are on the list... that is why our technical team is there... it is not a negotiation, and there will be no political talks there", Mujahid said.
+Washington signed a deal with the Taliban in late February that promised the withdrawal of US and foreign troops from Afghanistan by July next year, provided the Taliban start talks with Kabul and adhere to other guarantees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)